hashicorp/terraform-plugin-framework/docs/design/runtime-state.md

 On the other hand, depending on how `Provider` is surfaced to resources, this approach may require providers or the framework to use mutexes to write concurrency-safe code.
 For example, in order to prevent concurrent access of `provider.Client`, the framework could create an `RWMutex`, locking it before `ConfigureProvider` and unlocking it afterwards, and read-locking/unlocking it before/after every CRUD call.
 Handling these mutexes in the framework is no great disadvantage, but requiring provider developers to do so would be a significant increase in complexity.

 As shown in Option 1, framework-owned runtime data such as `TerraformVersion` could be stored on a `framework.RuntimeData` struct, which is available to the provider code either as a CRUD function parameter or a field on `provider.Provider`, which embeds `framework.RuntimeData`.
 Corresponding tradeoffs apply.

+## Recommendations

+After investigating this issue, we decided that the framework-owned data is, usually, used for User-Agent generation, which tends to be configured as part of the client instantiation, which usually happens in ConfigureProvider.
+Because of this, it's somewhat rare that this information is even needed in the CRUD functions at all.
+This means that the need to pipe this state through outside the ConfigureProvider RPC is relatively rare, and probably doesn't need a first-class solution in the framework.
+To that end, we're going with option 2, without a `framework.RuntimeData` type.
+Essentially, we're going to ignore `TerraformVersion` outside the ConfigureProvider RPC, and provider developers that want to hoist it into their CRUD functions can do so by explicitly including it in their provider-defined type, with their API client and other information.
+This minimizes complexity for most developers, while allowing developers that need that information in their CRUD functions a path forward.